^

 3. Highly salty and spicy foods are excluded from the patient’s diet.

-6. Excludes fried, fatty and sweet foods.
+6. Fried, fatty and sweet foods are excluded.

-8. Relatives should be asked to prepare food for the patient, since smells of cooking food can provoke a vomiting reaction.
+8. Relatives should be asked to prepare food for the patient, since the smells of cooking food can provoke a vomiting reaction.

-11. The room in which the patient is after chemotherapy should be well ventilated, with fresh and cool air.
+11. The room in which the patient is located after chemotherapy should be well ventilated, with fresh and cool air.

 Heartburn after chemotherapy